 C.P.M.T. shared this similar story:

-“Suggestion: put on Listerine (or Vicks VapoRub – outside/external area) mouth wash several time a day on the cracks.
+“Suggestion: put on Listerine mouthwash several time a day on the cracks (or Vicks VapoRub – outside/external area).
 It is both antifungal and antibacterial.
 After a week or so the problem should be gone.”

 And this came from J.S.: